bildzeitung/synacor/doc/notes.md

 The goal seems to be to determine a value for *A(4, n)* where the output is *6* (after the modulus).
 Since Ackermann remapped under a modulus eventually stabilises for most values (except, oddly, 1969), I'm hoping that there's a (correct) value that I can hit before then.

-Ok, the goal is *not* that.
+Ok, the goal is *not* that at all.
 A careful reading of the code reveals that:

 * we are dealing with an Ackermann _mod-n_ variant, so we max out the recursion at 32768
 * meaning that we can memoize all sorts of results, and the max size of the table is reasonable
-* traslating the assembly above: r0 == m, and r1 == n
+* traslating the assembly above: r0 == m, and r1 == n, *not* as stated above
 * so that leaves r7 as ... what, exactly?
-* in the m &gt; 1, n == 0 case, n is being set to r7, instead of its usual 1
+* in the m &gt; 1, n == 0 case, n is being set to r7, instead of its usual 1, so that's what r7 is doing
 * this means that we're always calculating the same Ackermann function: A(4, 1)
 * but, the algorithm in one part of the three cases is non-standard -- at line *6042*

 The goal is to find an r7 such that *A(4, 1)* == 6.

-To figure that out, I wrote a more standard-form Ackermann function, with memoization, that steps though all values from [0, 32768].
-There is only one result, and it is when *r7 == 25734*.
+To figure that out, I wrote a more standard-form Ackermann function, with memoization, that steps though all values from [0, 32768], again in C. There is only one result, and it is when *r7 == 25734*.

 The sequence of operations is:
 * break before the call to 6027 is made